Zhaoyang-Song/My-Clippings-Tool-for-Kindle/README_EN.md

 The `index.html` file generated after running is the first level index of all html files and can be opened by browser to view the conversion results.

-> Note: Manage a backup of your `My Clippings.txt` file to prevent misuse.
+> Note: Backup your `My Clippings.txt` regularly retaining some backward copies to prevent misuse.

 ## Acknowledgements